Skip to Content

 10. Tulip tree

 Tulip trees grow up to 3 feet (a meter) every year.
-In a forest, where they have to compete with other trees for sunlight, they sometimes grow as much as 180 feet (60 meters) high.
+In a forest, where they compete with other trees for sunlight, they sometimes grow as much as 180 feet (60 meters) high.
 Their unusually straight habit makes them a great specimen tree – although it can take up to 15 years to see their first blooms.

 Keep in mind that the trees that grow the fastest tend to have the shortest lives.
 Planting a mix of fast-growing and slow-growing flowering trees is the best way to ensure a lifetime of landscape beauty.